 1.2.1 Credit ratings for individual counterparties can change at any time.
-The Treasurer & Deputy Chief Executive is responsible for applying the stated credit rating criteria for selecting approved counterparties, and will add or delete counterparties as appropriate to / from the approved counterparty list when there is a change in the credit ratings of individual counterparties or in banking structures e.g. on mergers or takeovers.
+The Chief Finance Officer & Deputy Chief Executive to the Office of the Police and Crime Commissioner (hereafter referred to as the CFO) is responsible for applying the stated credit rating criteria for selecting approved counterparties, and will add or delete counterparties as appropriate to / from the approved counterparty list when there is a change in the credit ratings of individual counterparties or in banking structures e.g. on mergers or takeovers.
 This is delegated on a daily basis to staff in the treasury management function.